larics/sphero_simulation/sphero_stage/README.md

 ### Usage
 1. Specify the map name, number of robots and their initial positions distribution within the map in `launch/launch_params.yaml`.
 2. Run the `launch/start.launch.py` launch file.
 It will load the launch parameters, create the final world file and launch the simulator, map server, and the node for simulated TF.
+3. Stage keymaps:
+    1. Press "o" to enable/disable trails (history of movement).
+More options are available in the View menu.
+    2. Press "p" to pause the simulation.
+More options are available in the Run menu.

 ### Step-by-step example
 1. Leave all the values at their default settings.